Spatially Resolved Properties of Extraplanar Diffuse Ionized Gas in NGC$\,$3511 and NGC$\,$3513: Introduction

 This galaxy pair is associated with a \lya\ absorber ($\log\,N(\ion{H}{I})/{\rm cm}^{-2} = 14.8$) identified along the sightline toward QSO PMN J1103$-$2329 \citep{Keeney2017}.
-The QSO sightline occurs near the minor axis of NGC\,3511, at a projected distance of $\rho = 112$ kpc ($\rho = 68$ kpc from NGC\,3513).
+The QSO sightline is outside the field of view of Figure~\ref{fig:slit_pos} and is located $68$ kpc southwest of NGC\,3513.
+The sightline is near the minor axis of NGC\,3511, at a projected distance of $\rho = 112$ kpc from NGC\,3511.).
 The association of the detected absorber with one galaxy or the other is ambiguous. \citet{Keeney2017} showed that the \lya\ absorber can be decomposed into two components at $cz_{\text{abs}} = 1113$ \kms and 1194 \kms, which coincide with the systemic velocities of NGC\,3511 and NGC\,3513 at $cz_{\text{sys}} = 1114$ km s$^{-1}$ and $1194$ km s$^{-1}$, respectively.
 Additionally, their photoionization analysis indicates that the gas is highly enriched to twice solar, which is surprisingly high considering the large distances from the nearest galaxies.
 Our studies of the extraplanar gas layers in this galaxy pair may provide additional insight into the circulation of mass and metals between the galaxies and their gaseous environment.

 This paper is organized as follows.
 In Section~\ref{sec:obs}, we discuss the data acquisition and reduction procedures.
 In Section~\ref{sec:methodology}, we detail our spectral fitting strategies and our identification of the eDIG components in optical emission lines.
 In Section~\ref{sec:results}, we show the observational results, which strongly support that the eDIG components are extraplanar in origin.
 In Section~\ref{sec:model}, we build a dynamic equilibrium model of the eDIG layer in NGC\,3511 and show that turbulent motions provide significant support to the eDIG layer.
 In Section~\ref{sec:discussion}, we discuss the impact of star formation activities on the dynamics and morphology of the eDIG and explore the possibility of associating the galaxy pair with the nearby absorber.
 Throughout the paper, we adopt a $\Lambda$ cosmology with $\Omega_{\text{M}} = 0.3$, $\Omega_{\Lambda} = 0.7$, and $H_{0} = 70$ km\,s$^{-1}$ Mpc$^{-1}$.